Two lunar eclipses await astronomy enthusiasts in 2021.

 The good news is that you don’t need any special equipment to observe a lunar eclipse.
 So long as the full moon is visible from you location on eclipse night, you’ll be able to see it with the naked eye.

-You can, of course, use binoculars or a beginner’s telescope to heighten your enjoyment of the experience.
+You can, of course, use binoculars or a beginner’s telescope (link opens our favorite choices in a new tab) to heighten your enjoyment of the experience.
 These will let you more closely track the progress of Earth’s shadow as it passes over the lunar landscape.

 At their most extreme, Lunar eclipses can last almost four hours, with totality itself lasting more than 100 minutes.